 I want to learn more about rewilding?
 What should I do?

-You can delve into the wonderful world of rewilding through our rewilding page where we’ve published a variety of different articles on the topic of rewilding.
+You can delve into the wonderful world of rewilding through our rewilding blog where we’ve published a variety of different articles on the topic of rewilding.
 There you can learn more about the theory behind rewilding, the methods involved, and the impacts and benefits rewilding can bring.

 Are your rewilding areas open to the public?